 Diagnosing

 The diagnosis of an acoustic neuroma is often triggered by a patient’s symptoms.
 The most common presenting feature of acoustic neuromas, occurring in 90% of patients, is unilateral hearing loss.
 When "pure tone audiometry" is used, the most common finding is high frequency hearing loss.
 The hearing loss is progressive in most patients, but in approximately 12% of patients the hearing loss may occur suddenly.
-Other symptoms of the acoustic neuroma include asymmetric tinnitus (ringing in the ear), dizziness and disequilibrium (difficulty with balance).
-Because symptoms of these tumors resemble other middle and inner ear conditions, they may be difficult to diagnose.
-Preliminary diagnostic procedures include ear examination and hearing test.
-Computerized tomography (CT) and magnetic resonance imaging (MRI) scans help to determine the location and size of the tumor.
+Other symptoms of the acoustic neuroma include asymmetric tinnitus (ringing in the ear, occurring in 80% of patients), dizziness, and disequilibrium (difficulty with balance).
+These symptoms will often prompt a doctor to order a hearing test, called an audiogram.
+If the hearing test confirms that one ear has more hearing loss than the other, then a magnetic resonance imaging (MRI) scan of the head is typically ordered.
 Early diagnosis offers the best opportunity for successful treatment.

 Diagnosis involves: